ArthurGareginyan/my-custom-functions/README.md

 This plugin is open-sourced software licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.

 Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.

+## Credits

+* The icon of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.
+* The banner of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.

 ## Author